softwarewolves/riders/README.md

 This is an intentionally vulnerable browser-based React application for use in course work.

-This app consumes a backend API defined in [a companion, Ride Sharing API, project](https://github.com/JohanPeeters/rides-api).
+It consumes a backend API defined in [a companion, Ride Sharing API, project](https://github.com/JohanPeeters/rides-api).
 Feel free to set up your own serverless backend with this project.
-Alternatively, you can use my backend (no pun intended) - ask me for URLs, keys, client IDs and such.
+Alternatively, you can use a ready-made backend - ask me for URLs, keys, client IDs and such.

 Some of this API requires access tokens.
 Currently, these are not being sent with the XHR requests, so some of the intended functionality fails - this needs fixing.
 Doing so is the main aim of this tutorial.
 The [Exercise](#Exercise) section below guides you through this step by step.
 Accompanying slides are also [available](https://docs.google.com/presentation/d/e/2PACX-1vT5km2T16hiKHG46G-sBz6G6xyH60vgJBUDK3QyhWqFMaccloSv_kFLE-wjG46iiiRYoTYh-UinvQhD/pub?start=false&loop=false&delayms=3000).